 Other useful tips

-When best to visit Brunei Darussalam
+Best time to visit Brunei Darussalam

-We highly suggest that you arrange the airport transfer prior to arriving at Brunei Darussalam, specially if you are taking a red-eye flight.
-The money changers at the Royal Brunei International Airport close early and, if you do not have BNDs with you, you might not get to your hotel until morning.
+I suggest you arrange the airport transfer before arriving at Brunei Darussalam, especially if you are on a red-eye flight.
+The money changers at their airport close early, and if you do not have BNDs with you, you might not get to your hotel until morning.

 Schedule of mosques and other shops

-But, we didn’t have any regrets.
-We met some cool dudes from the Couchsurfing community, met a lot of Pinoys and locals.
-It reminded me of how nice it is to visit other countries and experience first-hand their unique characteristics.
-And, as I’ve been itching to go on a trip for months, this was a good way to get my groove back for out-of-the-country travels.
-Next stop, Thailand!
+It’s a lovely country with friendly and welcoming people.
+We made some new friends from the Couchsurfing community and met a lot of Pinoys and locals.
+It reminded me of how nice it is to visit other countries and experience their unique characteristics first-hand.
+And, as I’ve been itching to go on a trip for months, this was an excellent way to get my groove back for out-of-the-country travels.